-One fair-quality study evaluated the test performance characteristics of the BM-Test-5L urine protein dipstick (Boehringer Mannhein, East Sussex, UK) and compared it with two standard qualitative protein assays using the pooled 24-hour urine collection (BEC assay and the Bradford assay) in 197 hypertensive pregnant women.
-The BEC assay is an immunoturbidometric assay that is the most frequently used method in clinical practice to assess proteinuria in a 24-hour collection aliquot.
-The Bradford assay is based on the ability of proteins in the urine to bind to Coomassie blue dye and is more frequently used in laboratories.
-The prevalence of significant proteinuria among 197 women varied greatly between assays (70.1% for BEC assay and 24.9% for Bradford assay); therefore, the sensitivities of the dipstick were markedly different between assays (0.22 vs. 0.57, respectively) while the specificities were similar (0.98 and 0.97, respectively) (Appendix F Table 4).
+One fair-quality study evaluated the test performance characteristics of the BM-Test 5L urine protein dipstick (Boehringer Mannhein, East Sussex, UK) and compared it with two standard qualitative protein assays using the pooled 24-hour urine collection (BEC assay and the Bradford assay) in 197 pregnant women with hypertension.112 The BEC assay is an immunoturbidometric assay that is the most frequently used method in clinical practice to assess proteinuria in a 24-hour collection aliquot.131 The Bradford assay is based on the ability of proteins in the urine to bind to Coomassie blue dye and is more frequently used in laboratories.132 The prevalence of significant proteinuria among 197 women varied greatly between assays (70.1% for BEC assay and 24.9% for Bradford assay); therefore, the sensitivity of the dipstick was markedly different between assays (0.22 vs. 0.57, respectively), while the specificity was similar (0.98 and 0.97, respectively) (Appendix F Table 4).

-Key Question 4c.
+KQ 4c.
 How Should Women at High Risk for Preeclampsia Be Screened Differently From Women at Low or Average Risk?